ENCODE-DCC/caper/README.md

 	$ cromweller submit --ip 1.2.3.4 --port 8001 your.wdl ...
 	```
 	> **WARNING**: Before running a Cromwell server.
 See [security warnings](https://cromwell.readthedocs.io/en/develop/developers/Security/).

+* **One configuration file for all**: You may not want to repeat writing the same command line parameters for every pipeline run.
+Define them in a configuration file at `~/.cromweller/default.conf` and forget about it.

 * **One server for six backends**: Once authentication/configuration for cloud CLIs (`gcloud` and `aws`) are correctly set up, then your Cromwell server can submit job to any backend specified with `-b` or `--backend`.
 	```bash